Most career advice starts in the wrong place.

 Your direction emerges from two inputs:

-- Your core values: What matters to you at a fundamental level?
-Not what you think should matter, not what your parents valued, not what your industry rewards—what actually matters to you.
+- Your core values: What matters to you at a professional level?
+Not what you think should matter, not what your parents valued, not what your industry rewards — what actually matters to you.
 Values aren’t aspirations; they’re operating principles.
 They’re what you return to when everything else is stripped away.

-- Your horizon: Where are you trying to get to?
+- Your horizon: What would a career well-built look like for you?
 Not a specific destination (those change), but a direction.
-What would a life well-lived look like for you?
-What would you need to see in five years to know you’d spent this season well?
+What would you need to see in three years to know you’d spent this professional season well?

 The North Star Discovery Process